aspose-total/Aspose.Total-Products/total/en/java/conversion/ppsm-to-docx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSM to DOCX via Java or Online App" h2="On Premise Java API for PowerPoint PPSM to DOCX conversion within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-[Aspose.Total for Java](https://products.aspose.com/total/java/) File Format Automation libraries empower Java developers to automate the batch conversion process of PowerPoint PPSM to Word DOCX.
-Converting the document is a two-step process and involves using two APIs.
-We’ll use [Aspose.Slides for Java](https://products.aspose.com/slides/java/) that is a PowerPoint API for presentations manipulation and management to convert PPSM to HTML.
-After that by using feature-rich Word Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/) we will convert the HTML to DOCX.
+Aspose.Total for Java is a comprehensive suite of file format automation libraries that enable Java developers to automate the batch conversion process of PowerPoint PPSM to Word DOCX.
+This process involves two APIs, Aspose.Slides for Java and Aspose.Words for Java.
+Aspose.Slides for Java is a PowerPoint API for presentations manipulation and management, and it is used to convert PPSM to HTML.
+Aspose.Words for Java is a feature-rich Word Processing API that is used to convert the HTML to DOCX.

+The conversion process is simple and straightforward.
+First, Aspose.Slides for Java is used to convert PPSM to HTML.
+This API provides a wide range of features that enable developers to manipulate and manage presentations.
+It supports a variety of formats, including PPSM, PPTX, PPT, PPS, POTX, POT, and more.
+It also provides features such as text extraction, slide cloning, and slide merging.

+Once the PPSM file is converted to HTML, Aspose.Words for Java is used to convert the HTML to DOCX.
+This API provides a comprehensive set of features for creating, editing, and converting documents.
+It supports a variety of formats, including DOCX, DOC, ODT, RTF, HTML, and more.
+It also provides features such as document merging, text extraction, and document comparison.

+By using Aspose.Total for Java, developers can easily automate the batch conversion process of PowerPoint PPSM to Word DOCX.
+This suite of file format automation libraries provides a simple and straightforward solution for converting PPSM to DOCX.
+It is a powerful and reliable solution that enables developers to quickly and easily convert documents.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}